View Robert Cassidy's Obituary on TheDay.com and share memories

 |

-Niantic - Robert "Bob" Cassidy of Niantic died Mar.
+Niantic - Bob Cassidy of Niantic, died Mar.
 12, 2019, at the Bayview Health & Rehab Center in Waterford.

-He was born May 2, 1931.
+He was born May 2, 1931, in Brooklyn, New York where he attended St. Augustine High School and graduated from the Catholic University of America in 1953.
+He received an MBA in Business from NYU.
 After serving as Lieut. (jg) in the Navy during the Korean War, he began a career in Human Resources and Administration.
+He was first at Grace Lines, then General Foods, and retired from Continental Corporation as the Senior Vice President of Human Resources.
+After retirement, he taught Business and Ethics courses at Catholic University and Pace Graduate School of Business.

+Most recently, Bob participated in St. Agnes Church activities including Lector, Extraordinary Minister and Choir.
+He was a Grand Knight of Council 5633 Knights of Columbus and regularly volunteered at the Truman Street food pantry.

+Bob "Cap" had a passion for life.
+He shared his love and knowledge of the water and fishing with his children.
+The proud "Atta girl" or "Atta boy" was something that his grandchildren loved to hear from him when he was proud of their accomplishments.
+His sense of humor and witty comebacks were always met with laughter and smiles.
+He will be dearly missed by his family and the many friends that he had made along his life's journey.

+He leaves behind his devoted wife of 62 years, Betty; his daughters, Maureen Cassidy and Joanne McNamara and her husband Kevin; his sons, Robert Jr., Michael, Paul and his wife Sarah; daughter-in-laws, Stacey and Marie; grandchildren, Christine, Carina, Emily, Ryan, Colin, Erin, Connor and Ella; a great-grandson, Wyatt; and a brother, Ed.
+He was predeceased by his daughter-in-law Susan Lupinacci Cassidy; a son, Thomas Cassidy, and his grandson, Adam Pfitz.

-Calling hours will be from 5 p.m. to 7 p.m. on Sunday, March 17, at the Thomas L. Neilan & Sons Funeral Home, 48 Grand Street, Niantic.
-A Mass of Christian Burial will be celebrated at 10 a.m. on Monday, Mar.
-18, in St. Agnes Church, 22 Haigh Ave., Niantic.
-Burial will follow in St. Mary Cemetery, New London.
+Calling hours will be from 5 p.m. to 7 p.m.
+Sunday, Mar.
+17, at the Thomas L. Neilan & Sons Funeral Home, 48 Grand Street, Niantic.
+A mass of Christian burial will be celebrated at 10 a.m.
+Monday, Mar.
+18, at St. Agnes Church, 22 Haigh Avenue, Niantic.
+Burial will follow at St. Mary Cemetery, New London, CT.

-A full obituary will appear in a later edition of the Day.
+In lieu of flowers, a contribution to the New London Homeless Hospitality Center, 19 Jay Street, New London, CT., 06320, would be welcomed.

+To share a memory or to offer an on-line condolence to Bob's family, please visit www.neilanfuneralhome.com.